paulo-raca/ideas/README.md

 Ideas for next projects.
-Many of them are somehow related, most of them will never happen :D
+Many of them are somehow related.
+Most of them might never happen :D

 # Linux